 1. Content is Dead, Long Live Parts

-as source of truth is fundamental.
+The shift from content as source of truth to parts as source of truth is fundamental.
 Every message access pattern needs review.

 Budget time for: